-8. Implement a cybersecurity framework
+8. Implement a Cybersecurity Framework

 It's important to implement an appropriate cybersecurity framework for your organization.
 This is typically dictated by the standards adopted by your industry or regulatory requirements.
 With this in mind, the most frequently adopted cybersecurity frameworks are:

-- Payment Card Industry Data Security Standards (PCI DSS): An information security standard for organizations that handle branded credit cards from major credit card schemes.
+- Payment Card Industry Data Security Standards (PCI DSS) — An information security standard for organizations that handle branded credit cards from major credit card schemes.

-Your organization has limited budget and staff.
+Your organization has a limited budget and staff.
 To prioritize risks and responses, you need information, such as trends over time, potential impact, the likelihood of impact, and when the risk may materialize (near term, medium term, long term).

-10. Encourage different points of view
+10. Encourage Different Points of View

 The issue is that cyber criminals rarely share this same viewpoint.
-Malicious actors are more likely to think out of the box or use your external security posture to identify weak points in your system that you may have not considered.
+Malicious actors are more likely to think out of the box or use your external security posture to identify weak points in your system that you may not have considered.

-11. Emphasize speed
+11. Emphasize Speed

 This is particularly important for sensitive data exposures and leaked credentials, which is why we developed UpGuard BreachSight, the world's best data leak detection engine.

-This repo contained personal identity documents and system credentials including passwords, AWS key pairs and private keys.
+This repo contained personal identity documents and system credentials, including passwords, AWS key pairs, and private keys.

-We're able to do this because we actively discover exposed datasets on the open and deep web, scouring open S3 buckets, public Github repos, and unsecured RSync and FTP servers.
+We can do this because we actively discover exposed datasets on the open and deep web, scouring open S3 buckets, public Github repos, and unsecured RSync and FTP servers.
 Our data leak discovery engine continuously searches for keyword lists provided by our customers and is continually refined by our team of analysts, using the expertise and techniques gleaned from years of breach research.

 Other providers wait for them to end up for sale on the dark web.